coogie/oscailte/README.md

 ## Installation

-Oscail requires that you use Sass 3.2.9 (Media Mark), so you may need to run a `bundle update` before you run your initial `rake generate` after installing the theme.
+Oscail requires that you use Sass 3.2.9 (Media Mark) or greater, so you may need to run a `bundle update` before you run your initial `rake generate` after installing the theme.
 You can check your current gem version by running `gem list sass` in your Octopress directory.

 You can install Oscail like so: